The Cheetah

 Every moment spent near them is a moment well spent.

-Due to ignorance and greed we have only a few thousand left upon Earth.
+Despite their beauty many have harmed the Cheetah and their habitat.
+As a result we have only a few thousand left upon Earth.

 Most other animal species are also now in decline.